Credits in economics

 I obtained my bachelor’s degree in a subject other than economics, can I still apply?

-As long as there is some knowledge of Economics this is not a problem.
-An evaluation based on the transcript of records will be done by the EGEI selection committee.
+As long as there is a sufficient knowledge of Economics this is not a problem but the number of credits in economics should be adequate (see above).

 As a proof of your english proficiency you can either provide a standard certificate (IELTS, TOEFL etc.) or give to the EGEI selection committee proof of your proficiency in a different way (for instance no certificate is required if you earned a degree fully taught in English language; in this case we will check your proficiency with an interview)